django-salesforce/django-salesforce/README.rst

 Foreign Key Support
 -------------------

+**Foreign key filters** are currently possible only from child to parent with some
+restrictions:

+They are fully supported with Django 1.7+ without other restrictions. **New**

-**Foreign key** filters are currently possible only for the first level of relationship and only for fields whose name equals the name of object.
+With Django 1.6 and older, ForeignKey filters are  possible only for the first level of relationship and only for fields whose name equals the name of object.
 Foreign keys of an object can be normally accessed by dot notation without any restriction